-For the last 40 years, I have lived in South Kensington, in a late 19th Century mansion flat near Earl's Court.
+For the last 50 years, I have lived in South Kensington, in a late 19th Century mansion flat near Earl's Court.
 I came to see friends there all those years ago, liked it and stayed.
 It has turned out to be extremely convenient.
-I love the seaside and spend quite a lot of time in Hastings on the South coast.
+I love the seaside and used to enjoy spending quite a lot of time in Hastings on the South coast.

 I seem to remember I thought that if I went to art school I would never go to a university (I wanted to read English) whereas if I did go to university I would still have the option of doing art.
 That was how it worked out anyway.
 So I studied English at Downing College, Cambridge, from 1953 - 1956.
 Then, not knowing whether one could make a living out of being a cartoonist, illustrator or artist of any kind - and the general view seemed to be that you couldn't - I also did a year's teacher training at London University.
 Having done that I thought I should try to be an artist of some kind.
 I went to Chelsea Art School as a part-time student, not exactly to learn to be an illustrator, but to learn more about drawing and painting.